Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 We will use a coupling argument to show that the sequential algorithm using approximate probabilities only has a total variation distance of at most $\frac{\epsilon}{3}$ from the sequential algorithm using exact probabilities.
 It follows easily from probabilistic coupling, that the total variation distance between the two algorithms outputs is at most the probability that the algorithms make a different decision at some point in their computation, using the same source of randomness.
 Furthermore, it follows that if the two algorithms are drawing samples from distributions with total variation distance at most $\delta$, they will draw different samples with probability at most $\delta$.

 Now inductively suppose that the exact and approximate algorithm have made the same choices so far.
 Suppose we are sampling a midpoint $b$ between vertices $a$ and $c$.
 We want to sample $b$ with probability $\frac{P[a,b]P[b,c]}{P^2[a,c]}$ for one of the matrices $P$.
 For now assume that $P^2[a,c] > \frac{1}{n^{k_1}}$, for a yet to be chosen $k_1 > 0$.
-The approximate algorithm can compute $P[a,b]P[b,c]$ with subtractive error at most $2\beta$.
-This gives an unnormalized distribution for choosing the midpoint $b$.
-Then the normalized distribution has total variation distance error at most
+By Lemma \ref{MidpointTVDLemma}, we can compute this distribution with total variation distance at most $2\beta n^{k_1+1}$.

-The denominator is simply a lower bound on the sum of each term in the unnormalized distribution, and we choose $\beta$ to be small enough such that it is nonnegative.
 This bound on the total variation distance is also a bound on the probability that the two algorithms will sample different choices of $b$.

 Now, as we are choosing $\Tilde{O}(n^3)$ midpoints, we can take the union bound to get the probability that the algorithms ever sample a different midpoint is at most The second term is a bound on the probability that our assumption on $k_1$ ever fails.
 We also have to ensure the algorithms both sample the initial endpoint identically, but this is trivial.